autonomio/talos/README.md

                     verbose=0,
                     validation_data=[x_val, y_val])

 To prepare the model for a talos scan, we simply replace the parameters we want to include in the scans with references to our parameter dictionary (example of dictionary provided below).
+The below example code complete [here](https://github.com/autonomio/talos/blob/master/examples/iris.py).

 	def iris_model(x_train, y_train, x_val, y_val, params):